Glastonbury Lake Village

 Arthur Bulleid’s finds have allowed a clear picture to be formed of life in the Glastonbury area during the Iron-Age times.
 From small beginnings, in about 150 BC., the settlement grew to a maximum of 18 houses and about 200 people.
 The occupants were forced to leave in about 50 AD., due to rising water levels caused by a deterioration in the climate.

-The Tribunal, 9 High Street, Glastonbury, Somerset, BAG 9DP.
+Glastonbury Museum at the Tribunal, 9 High Street, Glastonbury, Somerset, BAG 9DP.

 Details of the internationally important iron age site and its artifacts and related research.